PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 We also altered our system so it communicates using JSON.

-We did this by making our `add` function in `micro/adderservice/service.js` invoke its callback with an object containin a key (`result`) instead of passing the result as a string.
+We did this by making our `add` function in `micro/adderservice/service.js` invoke its callback with an object containing a key (`result`) instead of passing the result as a string.
 This is then passed into `res.send` in `micro/adderservice/wiring.js`.
 At this point `restify` recognizes that `res.send` was passed an object and serializes it to send it as a response.

 On the counterpart API side, in the `micro/webapp/routes/add.js` file, we switch from using `restify.createStringClient` to using `restify.createJSONClient` which makes an HTTP requests, buffers the